 Now, as all drivers should know, exceeding the set speed limit is illegal.
 So, a Police officer or a speed camera catches you in the act of speeding.

 - You receive a verbal warning.
 This could happen if an officer stops you on the road.

 - You need to attend a speed awareness course, which you’ve to pay for.

 - You’re issued with a fixed penalty notice (commonly known as a speeding ticket), which is a £100 fine and means three penalty points on your driving licence.

 - You’re prosecuted for speeding, which means you would appear in court and could be given a fine of up to £1,000 or £2,500 for speeding on a motorway.
 Between three and six penalty points will be added to your license, or you’ll face a driving ban.

-How severe the punishment is usually depends on how fast you were driving at the time of being caught.
-Police officers can use their discretion in deciding how your speed relates to a punishment.
+The severity of your punishment depends on your driving speed.
+Police officers can use their discretion in deciding how your speed relates to punishment.
 The National Police Chiefs’ Council suggests the following when it comes to breaking speed limits:

 As you can see, the margin of error is relatively small.
 That’s why it’s wise never to take the chance when it comes to speeding.

 If you disagree with your speeding charge you do have the right to contest it.
 To overturn a fine, you have to prove one of the following.

 - There was no proper notice of the speed limit.